 Atmospheric air that surrounds the earth is one of the main components of environment and represents source of life on our planet.
 Atmosphere protects the earth from destructive impact of meteorites: most of them burn while flying through the dense layers of atmosphere; it also detains a large share of ultraviolet radiation and ensures life existence on the earth.
-Atmosphere basically consists of nitrogen (78.084%) and oxygen (20.976%).
-Carbon dioxide has a very small share in the atmosphere (0.0314%), but plays a special role since it absorbs and releases long wave radiation.
+Atmosphere basically consists of nitrogen (78.1%) and oxygen (20.9%).
+Carbon dioxide has a very small share in the atmosphere (0.03%), but plays a special role since it absorbs and releases long wave radiation.
 Moreover, carbon dioxide is essential for plants.

 Atmosphere always contains water steam in different quantities and its role is significant in atmospheric events: water steam condensation causes creation of clouds and precipitation, and its transformation is followed by absorption or emission of big amount of warmth.
-It is well known that a person daily consumes about 1 kg food, 1.5 litre water and 12 kg air in relaxed condition.
+It is known that a person consumes about 1 kg of food, 1.5 kg of water daily, and in resting state - 12 kg and 10 times more during physical activity.
 It is possible to check the quality of water or food and treat them when needed, but the air is consumed as it is in the environment.
 This is a good example for realizing importance of protecting of atmospheric air form hazardous substances.